 In the last years, those lawyers have joined ECCHR as Bertha Justice Fellows:

-Delphine Rodrik completed her law degree at Harvard University, USA, where she previously completed her bachelor’s degree in history and literature.
-She worked as research fellow with Amnesty International in Tunisia, documenting human rights violations against migrants and refugees in North Africa.
-She has relevant experience working in the United States, Turkey, Lebanon, Greece, and Mexico on international human rights, humanitarian, and migration law issues.
-Since September 2021, she is a Bertha Justice Fellow challenging pushbacks and border rightlessness in ECCHR’s Border justice team.
+Delphine Rodrik completed her law degree at Harvard University, USA, where she qualified as a lawyer and previously completed her bachelor’s degree in history and literature with a focus on postcolonial studies.
+Prior to joining ECCHR she worked in the United States, Tunisia, Mexico, Lebanon, and Greece on international human rights, humanitarian, and migration law issues.
+Since 2021 she has been a Legal Advisor in ECCHR's Border Justice team, where she supports cases challenging pushbacks, violence, and rightlessness at Europe's borders.

 Arne Bardelle studied law in Berlin, Germany, and Istanbul, Turkey, with a focus on legal policy as well as fundamental and human rights.
 In 2019, he was licensed as a lawyer in Berlin.
 He worked in the field of asylum law and was legal advisor in an NGO that supports traumatized refugees in Germany.
 Additionally, he has working experience in the Latin America program of the Konrad-Adenauer-Stiftung in Bogotá, Colombia, and a law firm in Marseille, France.
 Since September 2021, he is a Bertha Justice Fellow in ECCHR’s International Crimes and Accountability program.